adonix-org/cloud-spark/README.md

 /**
  * Factory function for registering the middleware, with an optional
  * name parameter.
-Workers interact only with the `Middleware` interface,
+Workers interact with the `Middleware` interface,
- * never the concrete implementation.
+ * and not the concrete implementation.
  *
  * Example:
  *   this.use(poweredby());